hpi-swa-teaching/ProjectBoard/Squello-Core.package/SPBIndicatorDetectionCard.class/README.md

-Used for the indicator detection on cards.
+Used for the indicator detection when dragging over cards.